 A hacked account is frustrating enough, but some cybercriminals go further and delete the account altogether.
 If you act quickly enough, you can resurrect yourself.
 That’s because Facebook doesn’t kill you off entirely at first but makes your account invisible for 30 days.
 Use this window of time to reclaim your account.
 If the hacker has changed your password but hasn’t changed your email yet, you’ll receive an email from Facebook alerting you of a suspicious login.
 Click on the Secure your account link in the email to recover your account.
 Alternatively, you can still try and log in.
 Click Forgot Password in the login screen.

 You’ll receive an email with a six-digit code and can use this to log in.
 You’ll then be prompted to create a new password—and the hacker will be locked out!
 Once you’ve created a (new, unique, strong) password, you’ll receive a notification telling you when your account is scheduled for deletion.
 Cancel the deletion.
-Phew, that was close… If the hacker was more thorough and deleted your email, you can still try and log in using your mobile number and you’ll receive a security code via SMS.
+Phew, that was close… If the hacker was more thorough and deleted your email, you can still try and log in using your mobile number and you’ll be text a security code.

 However, if more than 30 days have passed since your account was deleted, then there’s no way to retrieve it.
 You’ll have to create a new profile and embrace it as a blank canvas and fresh new start… or do a digital de-tox and leave Facebook altogether.
 It’s worth remembering that if you ever want to delete your own account, the same applies: You’ll have a 30-day cooling off period, but after that it’s gone for good.